ateamgames/python_training/README.md

 5. Boolean = True/False (always capital T and F)
 6. Python understands that [] means list.
 A list can hold more than 1 argument
 7. You can story any type of data in a list
+8. Tuples are similar with lists, however you cannot modify anything to them, they are immutable